By Keenan A. Mount

 Most pressing in the renovation is the V in HVAC, ventilation.
 The scope of work will, however, address the entire HVAC system.

-Dr Trzaska makes it clear that this renovation has more implications beyond “addressing serious health, safety and infrastructure concerns.”
-Dr. Trzaska states that this project “can redefine our future” and this will be done in how this scope draft is done.
+Trzaska makes it clear that this renovation has more implications beyond “addressing serious health, safety and infrastructure concerns.”
+Trzaska said that this project “can redefine our future” and this will depend on how this scope draft is completed.

-The objective seems to be bringing the facility up to date while attempting to retain its historical charm and design.
+The objective is bringing the facility up to date while attempting to retain its historical charm and design.